ssangam1024/Git/git/README.md

 Requirements for a system to store code:
 Any system which satisfies below three points is a Version Control System
-1. Common Server/Application/Sytem to store the code from muliple developers.
+1. Common Server/Application/System to store the code from multiple developers.
 2. Version should be maintained for every change.
 3. Multiple users should be allowed to work on same files/code.